March Gardening To-Do List for Growing Zones 9-11

 • Outdoor picnics: Plant at least one meal a week that is outside in nature.
 Maybe this week it’s grilling on the patio, but then next week might be a blanket in the grass with charcuterie boards.
 Perhaps sandwiches from your childhood while laying in a hammock, or a summer salad on the front porch as you wave at the neighbors passing by.

-Thanks for reading our July Gardening To-Do List
+Thanks for reading our July Garden Calendar and To-Do List

 As always, thanks for taking time to join on the gardening and permaculture journey.
 Be sure to check out the continual flow of content available via our social media channels.
 Remember, PermacultureFX also does virtual consulting (using Facetime, Zoom, satellite images, etc.).
 We’d love to help you get a plan for your property and help you create abundance and wonder.

 If this article was helpful, consider sharing on social media (or with your garden groups) to help set others up to win on their property.
-Happy Summer, and I’ll see you in the garden!

 – Kristofer Edler